ClickHouse/clickhouse-rs/README.md

 * `JSON` and `Geo` aren't supported for now.

 ## Mocking
-The crate provides utils for mocking CH server and testing DDL, SELECT, INSERT and WATCH queries.
+The crate provides utils for mocking CH server and testing DDL, `SELECT`, `INSERT` and `WATCH` queries.

 The functionality can be enabled with the `test-util` feature.
 Use it **only** in dev-dependencies.